 The ProTac 1AAA is a small flashlight that is ready to be carried virtually anywhere.
 At less than 4″ long and weighing only 1.2 ounces with a lithium battery on my scale, the flashlight can clip on a pocket or be carried deep in one with equal ease.

-I have small to medium sized hands, and the light fits neatly into my hand.
+I have medium-sized hands, and the light fits neatly into my hand.
 Gripping it in an icepick hold, the head of the flashlight clears my hand to provide unobstructed light while the switch remains easy to reach.

 In addition to the high output mode, the light has a low and strobe mode.
 These modes extend the battery life and offer more flexibility in the light’s use.